CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 ###### Example: Performance tradeoffs for Qwen-7B

-This example shows how to provide performance trade-offs for a few acknowledged parameters in the Qwen3 &B parameter model.
+This example shows how to provide performance trade-offs for a few acknowledged parameters in the Qwen3 7B parameter model.

 ```json
 "component": {